Location of Romania

 Driving in Romania

 How do you make a Romanian sad?
 You ask him about roads.
-Of all the countries in the European Union, Romania has the shortest highways despite the fact that it has spent more money on roads then Hungary.
-Due to the corruption, bureaucracy, lack of money and a good law of the roads, Romania has not developed its road network.
-In the last years, the government paid more attention to this field and finally, 2012 marked the first improvement.
+Of all the countries in the European Union, Romania has the shortest highways even though it has spent more money on roads than Hungary.
+Due to the corruption, bureaucracy, lack of money, and good law of the roads, Romania has not developed its road network.
+In the last years, the government paid more attention to this field, and finally, 2012 marked the first improvement.

 On the other hand, the situation is not so horrible as most travel books describe it.
 Many of my tourists agreed with this statement.
 Some of the national roads have been modernized or are being currently under repair.
 Side roads may be quite rough.

-The policemen often have real problems with these drivers, many of them believing they can do whatever they want just because they are rich.
+The policemen often have real problems with these drivers, believing they can do whatever they want just because they are rich.

-The legal age for driving a car/motorbike on the Romanian roads is 18.
-It requires a valid driving license.
+The legal age for driving a car/motorbike on Romanian roads is 18.
+In addition, it requires a valid driving license.

 Sports in Romania

 The main sport in Romania, in fact, a religion, is football (soccer).
-There are 18 teams playing in The National League.
+18 teams are playing in The National League.
 The most known teams are Steaua Bucuresti, Dinamo Bucuresti, Rapid Bucuresti, CFR Cluj and U Cluj.
-Unfortunately, the corruption has reached the Romanian football, too.
+Unfortunately, the corruption has reached Romanian football, too.
 Several of the people involved in this sport were arrested.
-The national team is doing quite poorly right now.
+As a result, the national team is doing quite poorly right now.

 Among other popular sports are tennis, handball, gymnastics, fencing, kayaking, rugby, basketball, etc.